 Day 1.
 Khao Phra Taew National Park and to Phang Nga

-Arrival at Phuket International Airport.
-We start our birding at the nearby Khao Phra Taew National Park for an introduction to the birdlife of southern Thailand.
-First sightings of species like Red-whiskered, Stripe-throated,and Yellow-vented Bulbuls, Scarlet-backed and Orange-bellied Flowerpeckers, and Crimson Sunbird are a delight.
+After arrival at Phuket International Airport we start our birding at the nearby Khao Phra Taew National Park for an introduction to the birdlife of southern Thailand.
+First sightings of species like Red-whiskered, Stripe-throated, and Yellow-vented Bulbuls, Scarlet-backed and Orange-bellied Flowerpeckers, and Crimson Sunbird are a delight.
 We visit a nesting site for the attractive Blue-eared Barbet.
-The call of the aptly-named Coppersmith Barbet will likely guide us to a sighting.
-Other potential species include the dazzling Asian Paradise Flycatcherand wintering Forest Wagtail.
+The call of the aptly named Coppersmith Barbet will likely guide us to a sighting.
+Other potential species include the dazzling Blyth’s Paradise Flycatcher and wintering Forest Wagtail.

 Overnight: Manora Garden, Phang Nga